Art-of-WiFi/UniFi-API-client/README.md

 ## Requirements

-- a server with:
+- a server or desktop with:
   - PHP **7.4.0** or higher (use version [1.1.83](https://github.com/Art-of-WiFi/UniFi-API-client/releases/tag/v1.1.83)
     for PHP 7.3.x and lower)
   - PHP cURL (`php-curl`) module enabled
-  - direct network connectivity between this server and the host and port (usually TCP port 8443, port 11443 for UniFi OS Server, or port 443 for UniFi OS consoles) where the UniFi Network Application is running
+  - direct network connectivity between this server/desktop and the host and port where the UniFi Network Application is running (usually TCP port 8443, port 11443 for UniFi OS Server, or port 443 for UniFi OS consoles)
 - you **must** use an admin **account with local access permissions** to access the API through this class as explained
   here:
   https://artofwifi.net/blog/use-local-admin-account-unifi-api-captive-portal